 Plenty of cheap health insurance in Alabama will offer you great rates.
 There are options for low premiums with high out-of-pocket costs and vice versa.

-Cheapest health plan in Alabama with low out-of-pocket maximums
+Cheapest ACA health plan in Alabama with low out-of-pocket maximums

-An Alabama health insurance plan with a low out-of-pocket maximum is a better option if you require a lot of medical care.
+An Alabama health insurance plan with a low out-of-pocket maximum is better if you require much medical care.
 Even with a high monthly premium, paying for visits to your doctor allows you to reach your out-of-pocket max sooner.
 An out-of-pocket maximum is typically $4,250.

-Cheapest health plan in Alabama with high out-of-pocket maximums
+Cheapest Obamacare plan in Alabama with high out-of-pocket maximums

-If you’re not someone that goes to the doctor regularly, you might opt for a plan with a low premium and high out-of-pocket maximums.
+If you do not go to the doctor regularly, you might opt for a plan with a low premium and high out-of-pocket maximums.
 High costs happen only if you have a medical emergency.
-The monthly premiums are roughly $244 per month, and out-of-pocket expenses are $8,250.
+The monthly premiums are roughly $244, and out-of-pocket expenses are $8,250.

-Cheapest health plan in Alabama with an HSA option
+Cheapest Marketplace in Alabama with an HSA option

 A Health Savings Account (HSA) is a savings account you can contribute to on a pre-tax basis.
 This helps save you money in the longer run.
-However, the money in your account can only be used for approved medical expenses, and HSAs are only attached to high-deductible health plans.
+However, your account can only be used for approved medical expenses, and HSAs are only attached to high-deductible health plans.